JakeSteam/blog-personal/_posts/2023-09-06-august-sept-android-game-reviews.md

 Although I'm not *too* far into the game, the game looks like it has a few surprises left.
 For example, there seems to be some sort of island picker feature later on, and a mysterious "level loop".

+Finally, there's [also a Discord](https://discord.com/invite/tTPf3YU), but it looks essentially unused, with only a couple of messages in the last few months.

 ### Monetisation

 There *are* adverts you can watch to boost earnings, but... they didn't work for me, and don't seem necessary at all.